jlama/powertagd/README.md

 The `powertagd` command runs on the host and communicates with the dongle via USB/UART using Silicon Labs `EZSP` protocol.
 It processes the readings received from PowerTags.
-Each received measurement is simply printed to `stdout` in [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/) format.
-The output is intended to be piped to another app to process the data as needed.
+By default, each received measurement is simply printed to `stdout` in [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/) format.
+This output is intended to be piped to another app to process the data as needed.

 The `powertagctl` command is used to create the ZigBee network, commission and configure the PowerTags.